 Chances are you know about Shure microphones—the Shure SM58, SM7b, and SM57 are among the most famous models, all known for their applications in music.
-However, Shure mics aren’t just for studios, the company also has mics for home office use.
+However, Shure mics aren’t just for stages and studios, the company also has mics for home office use.
 That’s where the Shure MV5C comes in.
-This portable microphone was designed to highlight your speaking voice, but let’s see how it actually performs.
+This portable microphone was designed to highlight your speaking voice for use in Zoom meetings and the like.
+We spent a week testing out the Shure MV5C—let’s see how it actually performs.

 What’s it like to use the Shure MV5C?